wistia/wistia-open-docs/_posts/account-setup.md

 {% post_image hashed_id: 'c3b7767bf8523160c7ded97ff69ea4bf260b5ce1', width: 320, class: 'float_right' %}

 You can filter out your own views, and those of the other testers you might have looking at your Wistia videos before launch, based on IP.

 In the Account Dashboard, click the *Embed Settings* option - this contains an IP filtering section where you can enter comma-separated IP addresses.

+At this time, we do not support wildcards - only the full IP address.

 {{ "The IP Filtering tool is only available on the Account Dashboard, so you will need owner-level permissions to access it." | note }}